In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 If you tend to take marketing blurb with a pinch of salt, I’m with you!

-Some of the blurb I read extremely annoys me ;-), especially when people try to invent new exciting sounding terms for truly basic features.
+Some of the blurb I read actually annoys me ;-), especially when people try to invent new exciting sounding terms for in reality basic features.

 Many the marketing blurb you’ll read on Sage products, though, is bang on.